rotdrop/nextcloud-app-files-archive/lib/Toolkit/README.md

 git subrepo clone THIS_REPOS_URL lib/Toolkit
 ```

-Then one need to add an auto-loading directive to the project's `composer.json`:
+Then one needs to add an auto-loading directive to the project's `composer.json`:
 ```
   "autoload": {
     "psr-4": {